PaulBallestra/Elixir_Laravel/README.md

 ##Actualites
 Admin can create actualites with custom images, title, description, ....
+Be carefull, the image only work on heroku, curl error in localhost with cloudinary

 ##Users
 Admin can modify user values, change if user is admin or not and delete an user